Lewis W. Green: Professor and pastor in Danville

 Green was first given a chance to enter academia when he was elected professor of Greek at Centre College in August 1831, though he declined the position in order to study at Princeton, where he had just enrolled.
 He returned to his alma mater in August 1832, when he was elected to teach political economy and belles-lettres.
 He was licensed as a preacher on October 4, 1833, at Harmony Church in Garrard County, Kentucky, and thereafter preached in Danville, its surroundings, or elsewhere in Kentucky nearly every Sunday.
 In August 1834, some months after his marriage to Mary Lawrence, he obtained a two-year leave of absence from Centre and sailed with his wife from New York to Liverpool in order to learn more about, and improve his skills in, the ministry; they arrived on September 15, 1834.
 The pair spent two weeks in London before traveling to Berlin, and Green heard lectures from August Neander and Ernst Wilhelm Hengstenberg.
-In mid-1835 they traveled throughout Germany and Switzerland and Green spent the following winter in Haale studying under August Tholuck, Karl Ullmann, and Wilhelm Gesenius.
+In mid-1835 they traveled throughout Germany and Switzerland and Green spent the following winter in Halle studying under August Tholuck, Karl Ullmann, and Wilhelm Gesenius.
 Afterwards, the pair went to Bonn and Paris before returning to the United States sometime after December 1835.

 Green was offered the pastorate of the Presbyterian Church of Shelbyville, Kentucky, after preaching a sermon there in 1837, though he declined in order to remain at Centre.
 The following year, he was elected by the Synod of Kentucky to teach oriental and biblical literature at the theological seminary at Hanover College, and he moved to Hanover, Indiana, to accept the new job.
 Shortly after starting there, he was offered the presidency of Transylvania University in Lexington, Kentucky, in an effort on the school's part to return a Presbyterian to the office, though Green declined so as to avoid negatively impacting Danville and its status as the de facto center of the church in Kentucky.
 After the 1838–1839 academic year, he left Hanover and returned to Danville.
 Upon his arrival, he was elected vice president of Centre College and returned to his former positions teaching political economy and belles-lettres.
 He also became co-pastor at Danville's First Presbyterian Church alongside Centre president John C. Young.